 However, two trends started to emerge.
 The first was that political parties negated the need to know much about the candidates.
 Voters aligned with a party and whoever represented the party would be the best candidates for voters to choose.
 While some of the founders detested political parties, notably George Washington, parties were probably an inevitable development.
 This substituted judgements of character with policy.
 However, the reality is that judging character is hard to impossible, especially for a large diffuse electorate.
 Even if confined to an electoral college, elections based on policy preferences—and distilled through political parties—is much easier.5

 The second development was the realization by States that awarding their entire block of electors to a single candidate would give the state more relative influence.
 So, states started to award all electors to whichever candidate won a plurality of the votes.
 This is still the same system the vast majority of states use today.6

 Opposition to the Antiquated

 Opponents of the Electoral College point out that the system is anchorastic, harking back to a less democratic country.
 They claim that a nationwide popular vote would be more democratic—that in fact, two recent presidential elections resulted in the candidate with the most votes nationwide lost.
-This is the idea that one person-one vote.7
+This is the idea of one person-one vote.7